hhvm/user-documentation/guides/hack/01-getting-started/05-input-and-output.md

 [hsl-experimental]: https://github.com/hhvm/hsl-experimental/

-**HSL IO is currently not recommended in CLI server mode**: error handling is based on the `errno` C variable, which has unpredictable behavior in CLI server mode.
+**HSL IO is currently experimental and not recommended for general use.**.

+<p class="fbOnly">HSL IO should not yet be used in Facebook www; you want
+the Facebook-specific `Filesystem` class instead.
+Post in the usual groups if you can't find a suitable alternative for HSL IO.</p>

 HSL IO differs from most other language's standard IO libraries in two particularly significant ways:
 - provide as much safety as possible through the type system instead of runtime checking.
 For example,